Lisdexamfetamine (By mouth)

 - It is best to take this medicine in the morning.
-This medicine could make it harder for you to fall asleep if you take it in the afternoon or evening.
+It may be hard for you to sleep if you take it in the afternoon or evening.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.